 Is a mega El Niño coming in 2026?

-To some degree thanks to a broken system of public distrust in science.
-The large vacuum that was left behind late last year in terms of advocacy, education and decades informed experience in seasonal prediction of Australia’s most important climate driver: El Niño Southern Oscillation.
-A vacuum that each undergraduate in atmospheric sciences will know, is soon to be filled by partial pressures of:
+To some degree, this is thanks to a broken system of public trust in science.
+A vacuum was left behind early last year in terms of advocacy, education, and decades of informed experience in seasonal prediction of Australia’s most important climate driver: the El Niño–Southern Oscillation.

 …opportunism, oversimplification, and loud voices unburdened by evidence.

-In the absence of a trusted authority, the public conversation around ENSO doesn’t quieten; it shifts.
-Headlines move quickly to fill the space, often chasing attention long before the signs and science are ready to speak.
-Without clear guidance, the rush to proclaim or predict becomes a race of its own, leaving many to piece together a story that once had a steady, experienced narrator.
+In the absence of a trusted authority, the public conversation around ENSO does not quieten—it shifts.
+Headlines rush in to fill the space, often chasing attention long before the signs and the science are ready to speak.
+Without clear guidance, the urge to proclaim or predict becomes a race of its own, leaving many to piece together a story that once had a steady, experienced narrator.

 When the Pacific Keeps Its Cards Close: The ENSO Predictability Barrier